-August 5, 1927: An intermediate lookout was placed because of the exceptionally high danger of fires.
+August 5, 1927: An intermediate lookout placed because of the exceptionally high danger of fires.

-August 12, 1929: Due to the heavy layer of smoke, the intermediate lookout was stationed.
+August 12, 1929: Due to the heavy layer of smoke, the intermediate lookout stationed.

 1929: The 1930 Forest Service budget considered improvements including a permanent telephone line to Indian Springs butte.